-Clubhouse is the latest hot new social media network.
+Clubhouse is the latest hot new c.
 It’s getting a lot of buzz, and celebrities including Elon Musk, Drake and even Facebook founder Mark Zuckerberg are jumping on board.

 Digital platforming geeks everywhere are clamoring for their invite while the rest of us wait for it to break out of beta and open to anyone who wishes to sign up.
 But more broadly, the app itself remains unclear and cloaked in mystery.
 What is it, and how does it work?

 This is in part because it’s hard to explain Clubhouse to someone who hasn’t experienced it yet and is borrowing expectations for its framework from other social media sites.

 Rather than shoveling bite-sized content to users in a feed of print and visuals similar to Twitter or Instagram, in Clubhouse, you engage with the content by starting in a feed-like “hallway”—but that’s not where the social element of this network takes place.
 This is just your way to browse and find the conversations you wish to join, which take place in Rooms.

 From the hallway, you can view notices for current and upcoming Rooms based on your interests.
 And each of these rooms represents a live conversation underway on a focused topic.
 You’re free to hop in and out of them as you please.

 It’s like radio (live and open) crossed with podcasts (online audio content).